-Let’s begin our exploration of special purpose reporting frameworks by examining the simplest basis: the cash basis.
+Let’s begin our exploration of special purpose reporting frameworks by examining the simplest one: the cash basis.

 While a pure cash basis financial statement is the easiest to create, it may be too simple.
 After all, you only create one financial statement.
 Here’s an example cash basis financial statement:

 Notice there are no accruals and no balance sheet in this example cash basis financial statement.
 When the company spends and receives cash, the transaction is recorded; otherwise, there is no entry.
 So who might benefit from the pure cash basis?
 The cash basis might be useful for a small nonprofit, a trust, or a student activity fund.

 If the cash basis is not an appropriate solution, then consider another special purpose reporting framework: the modified cash basis.